Culture of the Marshall Islands: Clothing and dress

 The men wore a fringe skirt of native materials about 25 to 30 in long.
 Women traditionally wore two mats about a yard (metre) square each, made by weaving pandanus and hibiscus leaves together, and belted around the waist.
 Children were usually naked.

 The missionaries influenced the islanders' notions of modesty.
 In 1919, a visitor reported that Marshall Islands women "are perfect models of prudery.
 Not one would think of exposing her ankles..."
 Every lagoon was led by a king and queen and a following of chieftains and chief women who comprised a ruling caste.
 Some of the leaders maintained Western-style bungalows and maintained servants, including secretaries, maids, and valets.

 Poverty was non-existent.
 The islanders worked the copra plantations under the watchful eye of the Japanese, who took a portion of the sales.
 Chiefs could retain as much as US$20,000 per year.
 The remainder was distributed to the workers.
 They took pride in extending hospitality to one another, even distant relatives.

 Women in the Marshall Islands today are still very modest.
-They believe a woman's thighs and shoulders should be covered.
+They believe a woman's thighs should be covered.
 Women generally wear cotton muʻumuʻus or similar clothing that covers most of the body.
 While personal health is never discussed except within the family, and although women are especially private about female-related health issues, they are willing to talk about their breasts.

 Marshall island women swim in muʻumuʻus which are made of a fine polyester that quickly dries.
 In the capital of Majuro, revealing cocktail dresses are inappropriate for both islanders and guests.
 With the increasing influence of Western media, the younger generation may wear shorts, though the older generation equates shorts with loose morals.
 T-shirts, jeans, skirts, and makeup are making their way via the media to the islands.